openedx/edx-documentation/en_us/shared/developing_course/course_units.rst

 If the unit status is `Draft (Never Published)`_, **View Live Version** is not enabled.

+For information about viewing and testing content, see :ref:`Testing Your Course Content`.

 .. _Hide a Unit from Students: